Aidunlin/MeanScout/README.md

 In the options page, you can add teams to the survey's allowlist to prevent entering any teams not in the particular event.

-## Setting up multiple devices

-After customizing your survey's fields, you can copy the survey as JSON text.
-Then, on another device in the surveys list page, you can import that JSON text.
-For now, you'll have to manually copy over the JSON to each device (email or messaging works well).

 ## Exporting

+You can export data from the survey options page.

-In the entries list page, you can download all entries from one survey as a CSV file.
+After customizing your survey's fields, you can export the survey as a JSON file.
+Then, on another device, you can import that JSON file.
+You can also download all entries from one survey as a CSV file.

+You'll have to manually send over the survey JSON file or entry CSV files between devices.
+Use Nearby Share, AirDrop, USB, email, messaging, or whatever else works best for your scouting system.

 ## Contributing